 All our favorite looks for this year begin with Dutch braids, and this one is no exception.
 Instead of trying to build volume in your crown by teasing it, take the easy route.
 Split the hair into two pigtail-like sections and begin Dutch braids from the hairline to the nape of the neck.
 Secure each side with no-tangle hair elastics.

-Next, fluff and twist the loose ends of both pigtails into a low bun at the base of the neck.
-(Hint: Use our messy bun tutorial to make it seem as if you have more hair than you actually do.)
-Pull wisps of hair from over each ear, and pin any stray hairs you see.
+Next, fluff and twist the loose ends of both pigtails into a low bun or tails at the base of the neck.
+Pull wisps of hair from over each ear and pin any stray hairs you see.
 The resulting look is youthful but stylish.

 No matter how old you are, rest assured that the ballerina bun is the right fit for you.
-To attempt this updated take on the style, create a high ponytail at the crown of your head.
+To attempt this updated take on the style, create a high ponytail at the nape of your neck.
 Make sure it’s as sleek as possible.

 If you’re open to an edgier style, one that practically begs for dramatic jewelry as an accompaniment, we humbly suggest this mohawk-inspired ‘do for wedding season.
 Plus, this style doesn’t require any heat.

 To get your mohawk on, section and braid up each side of the head, leaving the center free.
 Fluff the loose ends for extra drama.

 Here’s an updo that isn’t just for wedding season.
 Milkmaid braids are extra flattering for very long or fine hair, especially locks that struggle to hold body and bounce.
 Instead of panicking and wearing a low bun, try these braids on for size.Loosely part your hair in two, aiming to make low, braided pigtails.
 Do just that, braiding each side and securing the ends with clear elastics.
 Then, bring each pigtail across your part, up around your ears, and over each head, making sure to pin and pancake as you go.